-Watch England with in VIP style with Trent Bridge Cricket Corporate Hospitality Packages
+Watch the Cricket World Cup in VIP style with Trent Bridge Corporate Hospitality Packages

 Trent Bridge, the home of Nottinghamshire County Cricket Club, is a world famous cricketing landmark.

 The founder, William Clarke, saw the potential of a quaint little meadow at the back of the Trent Bridge Inn – corporate hospitality to the fore even then perhaps – in 1838.